remult/remult/docs/tutorials/react/README.md

 ### Create a simple todo app with Remult using a React frontend

 In this tutorial, we are going to create a simple app to manage a task list.
 We'll use `React` for the UI, `Node.js` + `Express.js` for the API server, and Remult as our full-stack CRUD framework.
-For deployment to production, we'll use `Heroku` and a `PostgreSQL` database.
+For deployment to production, we'll use [railway.app](https://railway.app/) and a `PostgreSQL` database.

 By the end of the tutorial, you should have a basic understanding of Remult and how to use it to accelerate and simplify full stack app development.